2 Meanings

-I can wait, you're still a fly
+I can wait, you're still a fly,

-Eating through
+Eating through,

-But still, you're just a kid
+But still, you're just a kid,

-You shouldn't read Dostoevsky at your age
+You shouldn't read Dostoevsky at your age.

-’Cause that and nicotine will make you pale and lean
+’Cause that and nicotine will make you pale and lean,

-And twist your face like Mr. Grays
+And twist your face like Mr. Grays,

-Religious manifests in paintings that you make
+Though it just manifests in paintings that you make,

-Or else your eyes will stay the same
+Your glassy eyes will stay the same,

-Are you that hungry for a change
+Are you that hungry for a change.

 You're waking up